dazzletype/ShuffleAlgorithms/README.md

     shufflealgorithms.exe [supressoutout]

+Options
-    Options:  --suppressoutput	Include the the shuffled list in the output
+    --suppressoutput	Include the the shuffled list in the output

 ## Requirements